-Communities experiencing 40.0 to 59.9 percent renter overpayment rates, comprising 59.3 percent of unincorporated county acreage, including portions of El Sobrante, Discovery Bay and Rodeo, East Richmond Heights, Montalvin Manor, Tara Hills, Vine Hill, and Pacheco are anticipated to accommodate the largest proportion of moderate- and above moderateincome unit capacity (, 61.6 percent and 63.655.2-7.1 percent respectively), as well as 33.224.45 percent of lower-income unit capacity. and 60.8 percent of moderate-income unit capacity.
-Comprising 11.8 percent of total unincorporated county acreage.
-In the higher renter overpayment communities of North Richmond and Bay Point, 21.354.823.6 percent of lower-income, and 19.9 25.520.4 percent of moderate-income, and 9.7 percent of above moderate-income units are anticipated, in the higher renter overpayment communities of North Richmond and Bay Point, many of which are anticipated on the properties owned by the Contra Costa Housing Authority, with less than 1.0 percent of above moderate-income units in these highest renter overpayment areas., in contrast to 1.3 percent of the above moderate-income unit capacity identified on sites within the high renter overpayment communities.
-However, the benefit of locating lowerincome housing in these areas is that it will help reduce displacement risk for households experiencing overpayment by providing affordable housing where there is the greatest demand for these options.
-Typically, above moderate-income rental units are unaffordable to cost-burdened renter households, while lower- and moderate-income housing units can help alleviate overpayment.
+Communities experiencing 40.0 to 59.9 percent renter overpayment rates, , including portions of El Sobrante, Discovery Bay and Rodeo, East Richmond Heights, Montalvin Manor, Tara Hills, and Pacheco are anticipated to accommodate the largest proportion of above moderate-income unit capacity (57.1 percent), as well as 24.5 percent of lower-income unit capacity, and 60.8 percent of moderate-income unit capacity.
+In the higher renter overpayment communities of North Richmond and Bay Point, 23.6 percent of lower-income, 20.4 percent of moderate-income units are anticipated, many of which are anticipated on the properties owned by the Contra Costa Housing Authority, with less than 1.0 percent of above moderate-income units in these highest renter overpayment areas..
+However, the benefit of locating lower-income housing in these areas is that it will help reduce displacement risk for households experiencing overpayment by providing affordable housing where there is the greatest demand for these options.
+Typically, above moderate-income rental units are unaffordable to costburdened renter households, while lower- and moderate-income housing units can help alleviate overpayment.
 Therefore, sites for new units have been identified across a range of overpayment rates for both owners and renters with the intent of increasing the supply of affordable housing for all income categories, thus reducing the risk of displacement due to overpayment for all Contra Costa County residents.